Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

-"Atop a slight rise, against the roots of the pillar stone that supports Castle Ravenloft, stands a gray, sagging edifice of stone and wood.
+"Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft]], stands a gray, sagging edifice of stone and wood.
 This church has obviously weathered the assaults of evil for centuries on end and is worn and weary.
 A bell tower rises toward the back, and flickering light shines through holes in the shingled roof.
 The rafters strain feebly against their load."

 If the characters approach the church doors, add: